-The actual rating assigned of Ba1 is two notches above the scorecard-indicated outcome, based on financial metrics for the year ended 31 Dec 2019.
-2019 margin, leverage and coverage metrics were, however, negatively impacted by non-recurring items.
+The actual rating assigned of Ba1 is two notches above the scorecard-indicated outcome, based on financial metrics for the year ended 31 Dec 2021.
+2021 margin, leverage and coverage metrics were, however, negatively impacted by non-recurring items, including restructuring expenses and adverse commodity prices.

-Looking through the trough expected for 2020, our 12-18-months forward-view leads to a one-notch higher scorecard-indicated outcome of Ba2.
-For fiscal 2022, we expect a further improvement of the scorecard-indicated outcome to Ba1, in line with the actual rating assigned.
+Our 12-18-months forward-view leads to a two-notch higher scorecard-indicated outcome of Ba1, in line with the actual rating assigned.
 Overall, the methodology outcome is negatively impacted by MAHLE's very low EBITA margins, which are, however, expected to improve gradually.